-As Kevin M. Carlsmith, Timothy D. Wilson, and Daniel T. Gilbert report, anecdotally people tend to believe that retribution of some kind effectively releases the tension and anger someone feels toward the transgressor and his action, and that payback helps to assuage negative emotions, supplanting them with positive ones.
+As Kevin M. Carlsmith, Timothy D. Wilson, and Daniel T. Gilbert note, anecdotally, people tend to believe that retribution of some kind effectively releases the tension and anger someone feels toward the transgressor and his action, and that payback helps to assuage negative emotions, supplanting them with positive ones.
 But, in their own studies, while participants thought they’d feel better after exacting revenge, the researchers found the very opposite.
-It wasn’t just that punishing the transgressor didn’t provide a release but, in fact, made participants focus on and ruminate about both the transgressor and the transgression more, especially if the person had taken revenge himself rather than simply witnessing it!
+It wasn’t just that punishing the transgressor didn’t provide a release but that it in fact made participants focus on and ruminate about both the transgressor and the transgression more, especially if the person had taken revenge himself rather than simply witnessing it.

-Their findings expanded other research that showed that the supposed cathartic effect of revenge is largely a fiction.
-The researchers attribute the mistaken notion of what revenge would deliver to a much more generalized truism about how humans aren’t very good at affective forecasting or predicting how both future actions (and inactions) will make them feel.
+Their findings expanded on other research that showed that the supposed cathartic effect of revenge is largely a fiction.
+The researchers connected the mistaken notion of what revenge would deliver to the evidence that, more generally, people aren’t very good at affective forecasting, or predicting how both future actions (and inactions) will make them feel.

 That said, it turns out that revenge can deliver a jolt of pleasure—to men at least.
 Tania Singer and her colleagues had male and female participants engage in an economic game in which confederates either played fairly or unfairly, and then measured the activity in the participants’ brains with MRI as they watched the cheating players and the fair players receive an electric shock.
-Men and women reacted to the punishment of the fair player in the same way, with the parts of the brain associated with empathy being activated, But—and it’s a big but— when the bad guy was shocked, even though the women disliked and disapproved of him, nonetheless the empathy centers in their brains lit up.
-Not so for the dudes; not only did the empathy centers stay quiet but the reward-centers of the brain, associated with revenge, were activated big-time!
-This doesn’t mean that there are no vengeful women, of course, and the studies were conducted in a lab setting but still.
+Men and women reacted to the punishment of the fair player in the same way, with the parts of the brain associated with empathy being activated.
+But—and it’s a big but—when the bad guy was shocked, even though the women disliked and disapproved of him, nonetheless the empathy centers in their brains lit up.
+Not so for the dudes, in whom the reward-centers of the brain were activated big-time.
+This doesn’t mean that there are no vengeful women, of course, and the studies were conducted in a lab setting, but still.

 Are women higher in empathy and men higher in revenge?
 You draw your own conclusions because the jury is still out.